-This 4th edition dated September 2017 ACC Inspection Guideline is published by the International Tank Container Organisation.
-It supersedes all previous editions.
+This 4th edition, dated September 2017 supersedes all previous editions.
+ACC Inspection Guidance, has been prepared with industry consultation and is published by the International Tank Container Organisation.

-The objective of ACC is to establish an in-service inspection benchmark for an acceptable condition of a general purpose tank.
-ACC recommends when the condition of a tank component should be repaired.
+Scope - ACC provides guidance to determine the acceptable condition of a general-purpose tank and guidance for when the condition of a tank component should be repaired.

-ACC is designed for use when tanks are inspected at the time of interchange between one party to another, such as between owner, operator, lessee, shipper, depot and carrier.
-This will include, for example, inspections undertaken at the 'on-hire' or "off-hire" of a leased container.
+ACC is designed for use when tanks are inspected at the time of interchange between one party to another, such as between owner, operator, lessee, shipper, service provider depot and carrier.